Fundamental Analysis Redux

 Date Written: May 9, 2018

 In their classic 1934 text Security Analysis, Graham and Dodd warn investors against sole reliance on a few quantitative factors in investment decisions.
 Instead, they recommend that investment decisions be based on a comprehensive fundamental analysis of the underlying securities.
-While their views held sway for almost a century, recent years have witnessed a sharp reversal.
+While their views held sway for many decades, recent years have witnessed a sharp reversal.
 Scholars of finance often overlook fundamental analysis and their influence has led to a surge of investment products relying solely on a few quantitative factors.
 These products often have names that appeal to fundamental analysis, such as ‘value’ and ‘quality’.
-Despite recent advances in quantitative finance, I argue that Graham and Dodd’s recommendations still hold true today.
-I show how popular quantitative approaches to investing can overlook important information and select stocks with distorted accounting numbers rather than temporary mispricing.
-I conclude that effective fundamental analysis is essential for efficient capital markets and requires both good financial reporting and appropriately skilled analysts.
+I argue that Graham and Dodd’s recommendations continue to have merit.
+I show how popular quantitative approaches to investing overlook important information and select stocks with distorted accounting numbers rather than temporary mispricing.
+I conclude that informative financial reporting and comprehensive fundamental analysis are essential for the efficient functioning of capital markets.

 Keywords: Fundamental Analysis, Quantitative Investing, Market Efficiency